AndreyKoudr/Octree/PointCloudToSTL/README.md

 These are vectors pointing from a node to the closest point on the surface.
 The code tries to build a LSQ plane over the points in a cell and project node positions onto this plane; if this fails, the plane is built over three first points inside the cell; if this fails as well, just a minimum distance to a point is calculated.
-The minimum distance for a node among all neighbouring cells is selected as distance filed vector.
+The minimum distance for a node among all neighbouring cells is selected as distance field vector.

   - <I>calcSignedDistance()</I> calculates calculates signed distance function values at raster cell nodes.
 Signed distnace function is the length of distance field vector with a sign